 One of the things you may want to experience when travelling to a new place is the wildlife.
 However, it is important to consider whether the attractions you visit are ethical.

 Many wildlife attractions such as riding elephants in Thailand are, in fact, very cruel and harmful to the animals.
-However, activities focused on animal care and conservation are much more beneficial to the wildlife and are just as fun!
+However, activities focused on animal care, and conservation are much more beneficial to the wildlife, are just as fun, and are memorable unusual things to do in your life!

 8. Read up on local laws and cultures – do the homework